katophelix/Bamazon/README.md

 ![There is insufficient quantity of that item](screenshots/InsufficientQuantity.gif)

-if the store does have enough of the product, the customers order is fulfilled and the total cost if shown - shown here in blue
+if the store does have enough of the product, the customers order is fulfilled and the total cost is shown - shown here in blue

 *the yellow - shows info for the developer and can be commented out before app is deployed*